wilkosz/squash_matrix/README.md

 # SquashMatrix

+Ruby SDK for www.squashmatrix.com

-Client for retrieving player and club information from squashmatrix.com
+The generated client interacts with www.squashmatrix.com by retrieving player and club information and performing search requests.

 ## Installation